 Migrants who are subject to UK immigration control may be granted permission to enter or remain in the UK, with a condition permitting employment, on a time-limited basis or on an indefinite basis.
-When the person's stay is time-limited, it is possible for a migrant to apply to extend their stay, and if they do so before their previous status expires, they continue to have any right to work that they previously had while their application, appeal or administrative review is outstanding.
-In such cases, a person's status may be confirmed by you contacting the Home Office's Status Verification, Enquiries and Checking (SVEC) Service.
+When the person's stay is time-limited, this will be shown in their immigration documentation or the Home Office response to your online check.
+It is possible for a migrant to apply to extend their stay, and if they do so before their previous status expires, they continue to have any right to work that they previously had while their application, appeal or administrative review is outstanding.
+In such cases, a person's status may be confirmed by you contacting the Home Office's Status Verification, Enquiries and Checking Service.